erjiang/procreate-thumbnailer/README.md

 # Procreate thumbnailer

 These scripts enable your Linux environment to generate thumbnails for Procreate (\*.procreate) files.
+Procreate is a popular drawing and painting application for iOS.

 ## Installation